-The Games Maker Choir is formed of over 150 Games Makers who volunteered at the London 2012 Olympic and Paralympic Games.
+The Games Maker Choir is formed of over 150 Games Makers who volunteered at the London 2012 Olympic and Paralympic Games and subsequent global sporting events.

 Introducing The Games Maker Choir – click on this link to watch an introductory video and scroll down the page to find out more on how we started, the continuing “unexpected legacy” of London 2012 and how we can proudly say we are now “the GO TO Choir for sport”!